 Take a moment after stretching to practice breathing exercises and release tension.

 • Inhale slowly through the nose, expanding abdominal muscles to fill lungs with air.
-Tighten muscles with exhale, pushing breath out.
+Tighten muscles with exhale, pushing the breath out.
 Continue for three to five minutes.

 • Reduce eye strain caused by continual concentration on one object, like a computer monitor, by looking away for a few moments.
 Looking away from normal surroundings can ease and relax strained eyes.